Event Log for Windows (im_msvistalog)

 The following fields are used by im_msvistalog.

-A list of event fields in key-value pairs.
+The event data in key-value pairs.

 The username associated with the event.